No matter how old students are or what individual skills they have, visuals drive the point home and make ideas easier to remember.

 It’s easy to see why more and more teachers are seeking ways to incorporate visual elements into their units and lessons.

-A 2015 research on using visual aids in the classroom found out that it helps students in the following areas:
+A study on the impact of visual aids on the learning process of students revealed that visual aids help students in the following areas:

 - Student’s motivation to learn

 - Provide direct experience as sensory objects which initiate or stimulate learning

 How infographics help students learn